weatheredwatcher/php-omakase/README.md

 The main crux is installation on Ubuntu 23 either a fresh install of Linux or WSL.

+This is also a terminal only process.
+We will not be initially installing any GUI applications at all.

 This will install the following software/versions